RESEARCH STARTER

 A Devil Inside, Lindsay-Abaire’s first New York production, premiered at Soho Rep in January 1997.
 The play, a send-up of nineteenth-century Russian novels, is about a woman with a tragic past who runs a New York City laundromat.
 It starred Marylouise Burke, a middle-aged actor who became something of a muse for Lindsay-Abaire.
 Burke also appeared in his next play, which he had written as a student at Juilliard.
 The absurdist comedy Fuddy Meers premiered at Manhattan Theatre Club in New York City in November 1999.
 Many people consider the play—a farce about a woman who has her memory erased every time she goes to sleep—Lindsay-Abaire’s first major work.

 In February 2006, the Manhattan Theatre Club produced Lindsay-Abaire’s play Rabbit Hole, with actors Cynthia Nixon and John Slattery in the roles of two parents grieving the death of their young son.
 Like many of Lindsay-Abaire’s plays, Rabbit Hole finds levity in grief, although its realist style differs from his more surrealist works.
-Rabbit Hole lost the Tony Award for Best Play to Alan Bennett’sThe History Boys in 2006, but won the Pulitzer Prize in 2007.
+Rabbit Hole lost the Tony Award for Best Play to Alan Bennett’s The History Boys in 2006, but won the Pulitzer Prize in 2007.
 Lindsay-Abaire adapted the play into a well-received film that premiered in 2010, starring Nicole Kidman and Aaron Eckhart.

 Since his childhood, Lindsay-Abaire had endeavored to write a play about class issues and the visceral economic divide he experienced as a young man.
 This effort yielded the play Good People, which premiered in March 2010 at the Manhattan Theatre Club.
 The production starred Frances McDormand, who won a Tony Award for Best Actress in her role as Margie Walsh.
 Walsh is a struggling single mom from South Boston who reconnects with a high school fling—a man who has made much more of his modest beginnings.
-Good People was nominated for a Tony Award for Best Play in 2011 and received the 2010 Edgerton Foundation New American Play Award, the New York Drama Critics' Circle Award for Best Play of 2010–11, and the 2012 Horton Foote Prize for outstanding new American play.
-His Off-Broadway play Ripcord, about two women who are odd-couple roommates at a New Jersey assisted living facility, premiered at the Manhattan Theater Club in 2015.
+Good People was nominated for a Tony Award for Best Play in 2011 and received the 2010 Edgerton Foundation New American Play Award, the New York Drama Critics’ Circle Award for Best Play of 2010–11, and the 2012 Horton Foote Prize for outstanding new American play.
+His Off-Broadway play Ripcord, about two women who are odd-couple roommates at a New Jersey assisted living facility, premiered at the Manhattan Theatre Club in 2015.

 Lindsay-Abaire began working in the film industry early in his playwriting career.
-His first screenplay was for the animated film Robots (2005).
-He went on to write Inkheart (2008), the animated children’s movie Rise of the Guardians (2012), and Disney’s Oz the Great and Powerful (2013)—a prequel to The Wizard of Oz starring James Franco.
-He also wrote the screenplays for the 2015 update of Poltergeist and for the 2015 film adaptation of Kevin Wilson's novel The Family Fang (2011).
+One of his earliest screenwriting credits was for the animated film Robots (2005).
+He went on to write Inkheart (2008), the animated children’s film Rise of the Guardians (2012), and Disney’s Oz the Great and Powerful (2013)—a prequel to The Wizard of Oz starring James Franco.
+He also wrote the screenplays for the 2015 remake of Poltergeist and for the 2015 film adaptation of Kevin Wilson’s novel The Family Fang (2011).
+He also co-wrote the screenplay for the 2021 film adaptation of Dear Evan Hansen.

 Impact